YASHY2K/scientific-discovery-agent/README.md

 This project addresses key requirements for autonomous research, focusing on both the research outcome and the user experience:

-* **Autonomous & Comprehensive Research (Req 1, 3):**
+- **Autonomous & Comprehensive Research (Req 1, 3):**
-    * Submits a query, receives a full literature review automatically.
+  - Submits a query, receives a full literature review automatically.
-    * Generates structured research plans and makes reasonable assumptions for ambiguous queries.
+  - Generates structured research plans and makes reasonable assumptions for ambiguous queries.
-    * Queries multiple academic databases (arXiv, PubMed, Semantic Scholar) and analyzes full-text content.
+  - Queries multiple academic databases (arXiv, Semantic Scholar) and analyzes full-text content.
-    * Filters irrelevant papers and identifies key methodologies, novel contributions, and comparative insights.
+  - Filters irrelevant papers and identifies key methodologies, novel contributions, and comparative insights.
-* **Self-Critique & Iterative Refinement (Req 4):**
+- **Self-Critique & Iterative Refinement (Req 4):**
-    * Automatically critiques its own analysis for completeness and accuracy.
+  - Automatically critiques its own analysis for completeness and accuracy.
-    * Conducts additional research to fill identified gaps and revises analysis until quality standards are met.
+  - Conducts additional research to fill identified gaps and revises analysis until quality standards are met.
-* **Verifiable & Professional Reports (Req 5):**
+- **Verifiable & Professional Reports (Req 5):**
-    * Generates well-structured reports including executive summary, methodology review, comparative analysis, and future directions.
+  - Generates well-structured reports including executive summary, methodology review, comparative analysis, and future directions.
-    * Provides proper academic citations with links to original papers.
+  - Provides proper academic citations with links to original papers.
-    * Reports are stored in a downloadable Markdown format with metadata on the research process.
+  - Reports are stored in a downloadable Markdown format with metadata on the research process.
-* **Scalable, Resilient & Cost-Optimized (Req 6, 7):**
+- **Scalable, Resilient & Cost-Optimized (Req 6, 7):**
-    * Fully serverless AWS architecture, scaling automatically for concurrent research sessions.
+  - Fully serverless AWS architecture, scaling automatically for concurrent research sessions.
-    * Maintains state persistence for long-running tasks, recovering from failures.
+  - Maintains state persistence for long-running tasks, recovering from failures.
-    * Caches processed content (e.g., extracted PDF text) for faster, cost-effective reuse.
+  - Caches processed content (e.g., extracted PDF text) for faster, cost-effective reuse.
-    * Scales down to zero when idle to minimize costs.
+  - Scales down to zero when idle to minimize costs.
-* **Secure & Private (Req 8):**
+- **Secure & Private (Req 8):**
-    * Encrypts all data at rest and in transit.
+  - Encrypts all data at rest and in transit.
-    * Uses secure access controls (e.g., presigned URLs) and implements authentication/authorization.
+  - Uses secure access controls (e.g., presigned URLs) and implements authentication/authorization.
-    * Maintains session-based data isolation with automatic cache expiration.
+  - Maintains session-based data isolation with automatic cache expiration.

 ## **3. The Glass Box: Real-time Transparency (Req 2)**

 A cornerstone of our design is the **"Glass Box" transparency system**.
 As a researcher, you'll have real-time visibility into every thought and action of the AI agents.

-* **Live Activity Stream:** See a timeline of all agent activities directly in the frontend.
+- **Live Activity Stream:** See a timeline of all agent activities directly in the frontend.
-* **Reasoning Display:** Understand *why* an agent made a particular decision or chose a specific tool.
+- **Reasoning Display:** Understand _why_ an agent made a particular decision or chose a specific tool.
-* **Tool Invocation Details:** View which deterministic tools are being called, their input parameters, and their raw results.
+- **Tool Invocation Details:** View which deterministic tools are being called, their input parameters, and their raw results.
-* **Complete Audit Trail:** A full record of the agent's workflow is preserved, building trust and enabling verification.
+- **Complete Audit Trail:** A full record of the agent's workflow is preserved, building trust and enabling verification.

 This "Glass Box" is powered by **AWS SNS** and **API Gateway WebSockets**, streaming events from the backend to the frontend.